Aylur/ags-docs/src/content/docs/config/javascript.md

 ---
 title: JavaScript
 description: 5 minute crash course for JavaScript
+banner:
+  content: You are looking at the legacy documentation of AGS v1.
+Go to <a href="https://aylur.github.io/ags/">aylur.github.io/ags</a> for AGS v2.
 ---

 If you don't know any JavaScript, this is a quick 5 minute course explaining most things you will need to understand.